 This metric is tracked whenever a visitor closes a Klaviyo form.

-- Engaged with Form
+- Submitted Form

 This metric is tracked whenever a visitor submits a Klaviyo signup form, or whenever a visitor clicks a "Go to URL" button on a Klaviyo form.

-- Form Engagement Rate
+- Form Submit Rate

 You can find these metrics under the Klaviyo category when adding a card.
 Additionally, you can navigate to your Forms Overview tab to analyze the default forms dashboard view.